 - OneLook Reverse Dictionary

 - The idea of a "reverse dictionary" is that you're translating along, and you suddenly realize that there's a perfect word for the thing you're trying to render into English, but just won't come to you.
-So you go to the Reverse Dictionary, type in some words describing the word you can't remember ("the hard outside of cheese"), and the Reverse Dictionary gives you 100 words, most of which are garbage, the first of which is "rind".
+So you go to the Reverse Dictionary, type in some words describing the word you can't remember ("the hard outside of cheese"), and the Reverse Dictionary gives you 100 words, the first of which is "rind".

-- Pleco seems to be the gold-standard for Chinese translation apps.
+- Pleco is a popular and well-regarded Chinese translation app.
 It is geared more towards Chinese-English, though can be used the other way around.
 The free version already comes with a whole bunch of features, or you can use their pretty reasonable upgrade paths to get features like OCR, etc.

 - Moedict Desktop

-- Moe means cute in Japanese as the logo indicates.
-It also stands for the Taiwan Ministry of Education whose extremely extensive Chong Bian Guoyu Cidian Xiudingben (重編國語辭典修訂本) is the principal source together with dictionaries of the Min and Hakka dialects.
-This desktop dictionary which is not as extensive as the Han Dian can be consulted without recourse to the internet.
-Search by pinyin which will produce English and German definitions linked to the Chinese definition or direct by character.
+- Dictionary created by the Taiwan Ministry of Education, whose extremely extensive Chong Bian Guoyu Cidian Xiudingben (重編國 語辭典修訂本) is the principal source together with dictionaries of the Min and Hakka dialects.
+Not as extensive as the Han Dian but can be used on your desktop.
 A useful feature is a built-in mouse-over facility for the Chinese definitions which will save you looking up those characters in the definition that you may not know.
 Download here.

 - At $34.95 USD, an affordable alternative to Wenlin